-- (a) risk assessment; - (b) ensuring that all necessary control measures are properly in place; and - (c) distributing and explaining any assessments to all involved in the activity concerned.
+- risk assessment; - ensuring that all necessary control measures are properly in place; and - distributing and explaining any assessments to all involved in the activity concerned.

-The Risk Assessment Policy provides additional detail on responsibilities and can be found here.
+The Risk Assessment Policy provides additional detail on responsibilities.

 Supervisors have the additional specific responsibility of ensuring that those they supervise are given any necessary instruction and training in the use of any control measures required.